Vision and Mission Statement

 AIS is an organization committed to developing and managing affordable supportive housing for persons with mental health challenges who have experienced homelessness.
 AIS promotes wellness and sustainable, safe, caring communities.

 - We believe that stable permanent housing is the foundation of health and success.

 - We value the strengths and uniqueness of the individuals we serve.

 - We believe in recovery and wellness as a life-long process that addresses the needs of mind, body and spirit.

 - We believe our cultural diversity is a source of enrichment.

 - We value the autonomy and interdependence of clients on shaping their communities.

-AIS also provides innovative Information and Support Services that enable tenants to live independently.
-Navigating a complex mental health system; standing by their side advocating for their rights; offering yoga and nutrition instruction are some examples of what ‘support’ means to tenants. .
+Donors also provide innovative Information and Support Services that enable tenants to live independently.
+Navigating a complex mental health system; standing by their side advocating for their rights; offering yoga and nutrition instruction are some examples of what ‘support’ means to tenants.

 Tenants, confirm it… “AIS is definitely...more than housing!”

 Since 1972, AIS had been a community leader in advocating for, and building, more supportive housing in Toronto.